Manage cloud monitoring alerts

 Select an alert and click Duplicate & Edit.

-A duplicate alert creates and opens with the copied configurations to modify.
-Change the name of the alert and add a description to better detail the intent and troubleshooting when triggered.
+Change the name of the alert and add a description to describe the intent of the alert.

 For example, duplicate the alert for a cloud instance in a warning or critical state to add conditions for specific polled metrics and actions to stop the instance and send notifications.